 When a cold open starts with the Doctor breaking the fourth wall and delivering a causal loop monologue, and ends with him jamming to his own theme music, you just know you're in for a treat.
 After last week's more linear story, tonight's offering deviated from the template in just about every way imaginable.
-It moved location, introduced a new villain, separated the Doctor and Clara, turned up the timey-wimey, yet the result was exactly the same -- another top class outing from the man touted by many as Moffat's natural successor.
+It moved location, introduced a new villain, separated the Doctor and Clara, turned up the timey-wimey to ten, yet the result was exactly the same—another top class outing from the man touted by many as Moffat's natural successor.

 I'm not sure Toby Whithouse is there yet, but this was at least a step in the right direction.
 I loved virtually everything about this episode.
 Oddly enough, it wasn't the kind of episode which usually grabs me.
 I'm normally a sucker for stories with a strong emotional core, yet tonight's episode didn't have me swallowing back the tears.
 What it did have, however, is characters that felt purposeful, three dimensional, and didn't de-evolve into unthinking baboons every time the plot threw something difficult at them.
 It also had dialogue which positively effervesced with vigour and wit.
 Out of all the writers that aren't Steven Moffat, Whithouse must surely write the best dialogue.
 He just gets the characters.